Throwing the football is apart of every offense in the modern day. Teams began throwing the football down the field once the NFL rules allowed it.

 The “Air Coryell” offense helped the Chargers lead the league in passing yards in 6 of the 9 seasons he was the coach.
 By focusing more on the downfield throw, this offense has a lower completion percentage by nature (it is inherently riskier to throw the ball further downfield than throwing it shorter distances).
 With these deeper throws, the offense became more based on timing to increase its effectiveness to compensate for this.

 The quarterback concentrated on throwing to an open area where he anticipated the receiver to be.
 This potent passing attack was balanced with a power running game.
 The idea was that the defense could not possibly “stuff the box” to stop the run while also covering the deep routes down field.
-Below is an example of a typical passing play:

 Understand How it Changed the Game